pragma-/pbot/doc/Admin.md

 ### akalink
 PBot's message history has an advanced user-tracking algorithm in order to ensure that messages are being stored in the right message history accounts.
 But sometimes users connect from wholly distinct accounts with no obviously linkable metadata.
-But if you know for certain that they are the same individual, you can use the `akalink` command to manually link two message history accounts together.
+If you know for certain that they are the same individual, you can use the `akalink` command to manually link two message history accounts together.